bisgardo/concordium-tools/concordium-params-serializer/README.md

 # Concordium Smart Contract Parameter Serializer Server

-Small node.js server for serializing smart contract parameters for constructing transactions that initialize or update contracts using the Concordium crypto library (written in Rust) via JavaScript bindings in `@concordium/common-sdk`.
+Small node.js server for serializing smart contract parameters for transactions that initialize or update contracts.
+It uses the Concordium crypto library (written in Rust) via JavaScript bindings in [`@concordium/common-sdk`](https://www.npmjs.com/package/@concordium/common-sdk).
 The purpose is to aid development of tools that need to perform this operation:
-Depending on the environment, it may be hard to integrate the Rust library into the application.
-It may therefore be useful to delegate the work to this service while getting the other parts working.
+Depending on the environment, it may be hard to integrate the Rust library into the application, making it useful to delegate the work to this service while getting the other parts working.
-It also provides a way of comparing results for debugging purposes.
+It also provides a way of comparing results for debugging purposes when swapping the solution out with a native one later.

+Note that the server doesn't produce complete transactions; only the parameter that goes into such a transaction.

 Using the server as a permanent solution is not recommended.